adeynes/pocketmine-tutorial/pages/plugin-yml.md

 ```
 ___

 Alright, we now have a great `plugin.yml` file with all the information necessary for PocketMine to load our plugin.
 Except it won't load yet.
-[First, we need to create the so-called "main class" for our plugin](main-class)
+[First, we need to create the so-called "main class" for our plugin.](main-class)